Gold Nuggeting: A Critical Step in Vulnerability Remediation Prioritization in 2020

 First, some background from the world of penetration testing.
 Enterprise networks house thousands of devices (IoT devices, servers, laptops, etc.), some of which present particularly ripe targets for bad actors.
 Over the course of years of experience, the best pen testers can very quickly find these priority assets, the ones best suited to compromise or to collect valuable information, and from which to launch a successful attack.

-When first evaluating the results of network scans, typically an Nmap report, the experienced pen tester - or intruder - will quickly get a “feel” for the type of network he is currently in.
+When first evaluating the results of network scans, typically an Nmap, a prime vulnerability report example.
+The experienced pen tester - or intruder - will quickly get a “feel” for the type of network he is currently in.
 During this critical early stage of an attack, the intruder is attempting to understand the relationship between the network devices he is looking at, or the underlying structure in the data, all of which is highly context-dependent.
 It is only when he understands the overall context of the network that he can start “digging for gold.”

 Understanding context is a very human and intuitive thing to do.
 The context of a network device includes many factors, for example, the relationship between other devices in the asset’s surroundings, the actual or typical use of a workstation or a server, the surface of attack of the network, the business line in which this asset is used, etc..
 So, our goal is to find an automated method to filter out interesting and outstanding network assets given their context.